yedidyakfir/rapyer/docs/nested-models.md

 # Working with Nested Models

-RedisPydantic automatically supports nested Pydantic models by converting regular `BaseModel` classes into Redis-enabled versions.
+Rapyer automatically supports nested Pydantic models by converting regular `BaseModel` classes into Redis-enabled versions.
 This allows you to use all Redis field operations on nested model fields.

 ## Basic Nested Models